fofxsoft/code-editor/README.md

   Optional.
 This is only available on the editor type input field.
 This will populate the contents of the editor.

 - **innerText**
   Optional.
 This is only available for the editor tag.
-The innerText will populate the editor
+The innerText will populate the editor.

 **[back to top](#)**